noahkhomer18/cs499-eportfolio/README.md

 See folder READMEs for details and file paths.

 Notes:
-- Pirate Agent files are under `pirate-agent/`
+- Pirate Agent files are under `algorithms/pirate-agent/`
-- `465/CS-465` is included directly (no submodule), for easy browsing
+- Travlr Getaways lives at `databases/travlr-getaways/`